 Avoid Scams with Our Guide to Finding a Safe Online Casino

-The steady rise in popularity of online gambling has been met with increased regulation.
+The steady rise in the popularity of online gambling has been met with increased regulation.
 Back in 2003, the British culture secretary was keen to promote changes in gambling to keep up with advancements in technology.
-Gambling related laws were updated and the UK Gambling commission was created in 2005 which meant a tighter framework in which online casinos operate.
-These changes have had a positive effect on consumer confidence, combined with the relaxation in TV advertising laws for online casino, there’s been a rise in overall gambling participation.
+Gambling-related laws were updated and the UK Gambling Commission was created in 2005 which meant a tighter framework in which online casinos operate.
+These changes have had a positive effect on consumer confidence, combined with the relaxation in TV advertising laws for online casinos, there’s been a rise in overall gambling participation.
 Online casinos are popping up regularly, some which find loopholes to exploit which you should watch out for to avoid potential scammers.

 - Unfair bonus terms

 - Manipulation of player results

 - Unauthorised lockouts of player accounts

 Since 2014, all online betting sites need a new gaming license specifically for the United Kingdom to legally operate, and because of this we recommend first and foremost, that you check the online casino site is authorised by the UK Gambling Commission.
 The UKGC plays a big role in enforcing sound casino practices and co-operation with them is a good start to enjoying a safe and secure gaming experience, such as the requirement for a monthly publication of payout rates by independent testing labs.

 The easiest way to check if an online casino is licensed is to simply head to their landing page and scroll down to the bottom of the page.
 Casinos typically display their licenses and partnerships in the footer, you can also head to the UKGC website and search for your chosen operator to cross-reference for peace of mind that you’re playing at a secure online casino.
 There are of course, points to consider which are out of the hands of the commission such as their reputation, the fairness of their games and how quickly they pay out.
 These points are summed up next.

 - Reputable casino